 Do not try to touch or hold the bumblebee.

-Be aware that they can get agitated from strong smells such as alcohol, deodorants, perfumes, scented soaps, aftershaves or any strong smell in that matter.
+Be aware that they can get agitated by strong smells such as alcohol, deodorants, perfumes, scented soaps, aftershaves or any strong smell for that matter.

 Bumblebees’ favourite colour is blue and they are very attracted to light blue specifically.